cloudfoundry-attic/bosh-lite/README.md

 	git clone https://github.com/cloudfoundry/cf-release
     ```

-1. Decide which final release of Cloud Foundry you wish to deploy, by looking at in the [releases directory of cf-release](https://github.com/cloudfoundry/cf-release/tree/master/releases).
+1. Decide which final release of Cloud Foundry you wish to deploy by looking at in the [releases directory of cf-release](https://github.com/cloudfoundry/cf-release/tree/master/releases).
 At the time of this writing, cf-149 is the most recent.
 We will use that as the example, but you are free to substitute any future release.

 1. Check out the desired revision of cf-release, (eg, 149)